-You can use the Simulink® Control Design™ PID Tuner to tune PID gains automatically in a Simulink model containing a PID Controller or PID Controller (2DOF) block.
-The PID Tuner allows you to achieve a good balance between performance and robustness for either one- or two-degree-of-freedom PID controllers.
+You can use PID Tuner to tune PID gains automatically in a Simulink® model containing a PID Controller or PID Controller (2DOF) block.
+PID Tuner allows you to achieve a good balance between performance and robustness for either one- or two-degree-of-freedom PID controllers.

-Provides the PID Tuner GUI to help you interactively refine the performance of the PID controller to meet your design requirements.
-See Open the PID Tuner.
+Provides tools to help you interactively refine the performance of the PID controller to meet your design requirements.
+See Open PID Tuner.

 For examples of tuning one- and two-degree-of-freedom PID compensators, see: